-I-751 Petitions to Remove Two-Year Conditional Resident Status
+I-751 to Remove 2-year Conditional Resident Status

 A conditional resident must file a petition using Form I-751 to convert his or her status to permanent residence.
 The purpose of this requirement is to ensure that the marriage was not solely for immigration purposes.
-These requirements also apply to stepchildren of a marriage that existed for less than two years at the time of the step-child's immigration.
+These requirements also apply to stepchildren of a marriage that existed for less than two years at the time of the stepchild's immigration.

 Joint I-751 Petitions